BillTheBest/osProtect/README.markdown

 # osProtect

-This is a Ruby on Rails application that offers a modern interface for intrusion detection/prevention systems such as Snort.
+This is a Ruby on Rails application that offers a modern interface for network security IDS/IPS management and reporting.

 ## Installation Overview